Skip to main content

 As a Pharmacology and/or Biomedical Toxicology program student, how do I apply for the project course (PCL472Y/474Y) and find a supervisor?

 Students will be contacted during the winter of their 3rd year regarding the project course.
-A list of potential supervisors will be provided to the SPE students to review and then it is the students responsibilty to contact laboratories of interest for interviews, etc.
+A list of potential supervisors will be provided to the SPE students to review and then it is the students responsibility to contact laboratories of interest for interviews, etc.

 Are there summer research/employment opportunities?